divadvo/iRPA-OrderManagement/docs/first_screen.md

 Orders List Screen
 ```

+7. Click on `capture`

 ![](images/0040_CreateCapture.png)

-4. The result is a captured application and captured first screen
+8. The result is a captured application and captured first screen

 ![](images/0050_ResultOfFirstCapture.png)